Jayprbhakar/Jayprbhakar/README.md

 <!--- 🤔 I’m looking for help with -->
 - 💬 Ask me about How Not to become a HACKER.
 - 📫 How to reach me: Only Using GH
-- 😄 Pronouns: Jay
+- 😄 Pronouns: JP
-- ⚡ Fun fact: I'm A Student.
+- ⚡ Fun fact: I'm A Developer.